MPhillipS556427/streaming-02-multiple-processes/README.md

 When you get an error, read them carefully.

 - What error do you get?
+    - I received a datbase is locked error

 ### Database Is Locked Error

 Do a web search on the sqlite3 'database is locked' error.

 - What do you learn?
+    - When several processes or threads are attempting to access a SQLite database concurrently and one process has a lock on the database, preventing others from accessing it, the error "database is locked" is likely to occur.
+By making sure that database activities are correctly synchronized, utilizing methods like employing a mutex or making sure that only one process is able to access the database at once, this problem can be fixed.
 - Once a process fails, it crashes the main process and everything stops.

 ### Deadlock